 How to Clean Mold Off Your Golf Bag: A Step-by-Step Guide

 Golf bags of all varieties often have to withstand all kinds of weather.
 If you're the kind of golfer that likes to spend extended periods on the course, regardless of the climate or time of year, then it's likely that your bag is going to get a little damp.
-Plenty of golf bags are waterproof, so this isn't an inevitable problem.
-However, excess damp could lead to mold and mildew growth for some.
+Plenty of golf bags are water-resistant; however, excess damp could lead to mold and mildew growth for some.

 If you've started to notice some mold growth on your golf bag and want to know how to remove it effectively, you're in the right place.
 In this guide, we'll take you through everything you need to know to have your bag looking (almost) brand new again.
 Let's get into it.